Eastern Coachella Valley: Agriculture

-Due to the year-round warm weather and desert climates home to the area, the rural Eastern Coachella Valley has become one of the main agricultural producer bases in the world.
-The warm year-round climate in the region and irrigation systems has allowed for agricultural sector producers to cultivate a variety of fruits and vegetables.
-The Eastern side of the Coachella Valley is the primary region in which agriculture cultivation processes take place.
-This is the same area in which most farm works tend to reside on.
-Most farm workers reside in this area for seasonal terms or year-round in order to work in the agricultural fields or crops.
+Due to the year-round warm weather and desert climates home to the area, the rural Eastern Coachella Valley has become one of the main agricultural producer bases in California.
+The Eastern side of the Coachella Valley is the primary region in which agriculture cultivation processes take place and where most farm works tend to reside.
+Most farm workers reside in this area for seasonal terms or year-round to work in the agricultural fields or crops.
 The valley is fundamentally the most important region responsible for date crops in the United States.
 Although the Coachella Valley is well known for its dates, it is also the agricultural land of other vegetables and fruits cultivated year-round or seasonally.
 Table grapes, for example, are also cultivated seasonally in a great majority of the agricultural fields that make up the Eastern Coachella Valley.
-Other vegetables and fruits include but are not limited to mangos, peaches, tomatoes, watermelons, melons, cabbage, lettuce, broccoli, carrots, corn, spinach, cauliflower, aristoches, garlic, onion, green beans, strawberries, celery, potatoes, citrus fruits such as lemons, limes, oranges, grapefruit; and also bell peppers of different colors which include yellow, green, and red.
+Other vegetables and fruits include but are not limited to mangos, peaches, tomatoes, watermelons, melons, cabbage, lettuce, broccoli, carrots, corn, spinach, cauliflower, garlic, onion, green beans, strawberries, celery, potatoes, citrus fruits such as lemons, limes, oranges, grapefruit; and also bell peppers of different colors which include yellow, green, and red.

-Companies such as the Prime Time Produce company describe the Eastern Coachella Valley as “[o]ne of the richest growing regions in the world. ” [10] The Eastern Coachella Valley has become the base of Prime Time's operations and many other companies to this day due to its mass productions of diverse fruits and vegetables.